Tribute (John Newman album): Singles

 "Love Me Again" was released as the lead single from the album on 17 May 2013.
 The song peaked at number one on the UK Singles Chart.
-The song was also a top 10 hit in more than ten countries including Australia, Belgium, New Zealand and Switzerland, as well as being Newman's first, and so far, only top 40 single in the United States.
+The song was also a top 10 hit in more than ten countries including Australia, Belgium, New Zealand and Switzerland, as well as being Newman's first top 40 single in the United States.

 "Cheating" was released as the second single from the album on 6 October 2013.
 The song peaked at number 9 on the UK Singles Chart.
 The song has also charted in Belgium and Ireland.

 "Losing Sleep" was released as the third single from the album on 16 December 2013.
 It charted at number 99 in the UK Singles Chart prior to release on the week ending 14 December 2013.
 It has so far peaked at number 48 in the UK and number 36 in Scotland.

 "Out of My Head" was released as the album's fourth single and peaked at number 91 on the UK Singles Chart.